Unused gadgets gathering dust in UK homes

-According to our 2016 research, there’s more than £37 billion 1 worth of unused gadgets and electrical items lying around in UK homes – money that could be put into savings accounts.
 With the temptations of having the latest ‘must have’ items, it means older devices start to go unused; put to one side and simply replaced with newer models.
-The beginnings of a savings pot to work towards a mortgage on a first home or a pension fund could be sitting in the back of cupboards and drawers.
+The beginnings of a savings pot to work towards your first home or retirement planning could be sitting in the back of cupboards and drawers.

 Once you’ve dug out that smoothie-maker, or the old fridge that’s been sitting in the garage for the last few months, let’s see how you could use them to make a few extra pounds.